-Matthew was called to the Manitoba Bar in 2005 and the Alberta Bar in 2006 and maintains a commercial practice which includes advising on business transactions, securities and corporate finance related matters.
+Matthew was called to the Manitoba Bar in 2005 and the Alberta Bar in 2006.
+He maintains a commercial practice which includes advising on business transactions, securities and corporate finance related matters.

 Professional Associations & Activities